Last Updated on 23/07/2023

 A lot of folks simply ignore irrelevant emails and let them stack up, but I’ve always run my own mail server so digital decluttering is a non-negotiable.
 I don’t want unwanted junk clogging up storage space.
 Plus, I’m a huge proponent of Getting Things Done and keeping all my inboxes up to speed at 0 unread.

-So when digital clutter lands in my inbox, I feel compelled to take action on it, if only to delete it.
+When digital clutter lands in my inbox, I feel compelled to take action on it, if only to delete it.
 Yet that’s an interruption to whatever it was I was working on.

 E-Mail Marketers Want Your Money

-Sometimes I also wind up clicking some sale link.
-If I’m avoiding real work or having a slump in front of the screen, this has the potential to turn into a real time waster.
 Before you know it, one minute of browsing becomes 20.
 Maybe you even purchased something out of sheer boredom.
 And that means your digital clutter just led to more physical clutter, not to mention a small dent in your wallet.

 Be Ruthless in Your Digital Decluttering